 The Visit Centre County GeoTour takes advantage of the area’s robust caching community and extends the unique experience to new cachers, locals and visitors alike.
 It incorporates dozens of new caches and several pre-existing caches, for more than 50 caches to uncover all across the county!

 The first step to participating?
-You’ll want to pick up or download your Visit Centre County GeoTour passport from either the Happy Valley Adventure Bureau office or the Happy Valley Adventure Bureau or Centre Region Parks & Recreation website (there are both adult and kids versions available).
+You’ll want to pick up or download your Visit Centre County GeoTour passport from either The Happy Valley Adventure Bureau office (204 West Beaver Avenue, State College) or the Happy Valley Adventure Bureau or Centre Region Parks & Recreation website (there are both adult and kids versions available).
 Then, sign up for a Geocaching.com account and download the app to your phone.
 That’s it!
 You’re ready for your first geocaching adventure.
 Pick one of the caches from the tour to hunt down first and you’re on your way.

 The Visit Centre County GeoTour’s mission is to highlight Centre County’s history, outdoor recreation opportunities such as trails and parks, related businesses, university ties and natural resources.
 To thoroughly show off all this and more, the GeoTour stretches across all corners of the county, with caches hidden in small towns and state parks, at familiar landmarks, favorite viewpoints and beyond.